endlessm/azafea/docs/source/protocol.rst

 - See: https://developer.gnome.org/glib/stable/gvariant-format-strings.html#gvariant-format-strings-maybe-types
 - Details for each event ID listed in :ref:`events page`

-Total format
+Total Format
 ++++++++++++

-In total should look like ``(uayxmv)``.
+In total should look like ``(aysxmv)``.

 Aggregate Metric
 ~~~~~~~~~~~~~~~~

 Aggregate metrics indicate counts that summarize a value of interest (e.g., a
 very common event happening n times in a particular time interval or
 fluctuations in heap size over time).
-Counts can be positive, zero, or
+Counts are always strictly positive.
+They
-negative.
-They are identical to the singular metrics but have an added counter
+are identical to the singular metrics but have an added counter field in the
-field in the wire format.
+wire format.

 Aggregates can be used to record noisy events such as cache hit ratios, heap
 usage, or any number items that would be impractical to send a `singular